groonga/gcs.groonga.org/docs/tutorial/index.md

 `--privilege` option of the `gcs` command, like:

     $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"

+If the server is running as a service, currently you cannot change the IP range and it is fixed to the default one.
+(It will be configurable in the future.)

 By the way, the `gcs-import-example-http` command is written as a shell script with these APIs.